jackycamp/jackstack/src/pages/on-anyhow-rust.md

 }
 ```

-As you can see, this code is pretty inflated.
+As you can see, this code is pretty inflated, lots of distractions from the core logic.

 With `anyhow`, the code above becomes: